 - Unsubscribe link

 Welcome messages work.
 They do, seriously.
-Be it the very first welcome message for a new customer, a “welcome back” message for a customer who has fallen out of touch with you, a “thank you” message – they all work.
+Be it the very first welcoming message for a new customer, a welcome back message for a customer who has fallen out of touch with you, or a thank-you message – they all work.
 Try to set up one for your business, and you will see the difference.